 I’ll be the first to admit that documentation is a pain, and often the last part of the process that anyone wants to be responsible for.
 But any well-documented organization will tell you that this investment is well worth the improved data quality and long-term efficiencies around faster development and onboarding velocity as outlined above.

-The best part: We have a free tier that you can use to create beautifully enriched help text for Salesforce, starting today.
+The best part: You can get started for free today to create beautifully enriched help text for Salesforce, starting today.

 Having an accessible and detailed Salesforce data dictionary with all of your fields, processes and other terminology defined is critical to get your teams speaking the same language with a shared understanding of your data and terminology, spending more time building and less time searching for answers.